 I’m a central Virginia-based contemporary romance writer.
-When I’m not writing, I love to do karate with my kids (I have a second degree black belt) and work by day as a computer programmer/DBA.
+I work by day as a computer programmer/DBA.
 Theoretically, I love to travel, but until I find a patron to fund my trip around the world, I placate my wanderlust by letting my characters hop on a plane and hang out in Paris.
+I’m currently represented by Lizzie Poteet at the Seymour Agency.

 1. List of random things I like:

-TV: Game of Thrones, Community, IT Crowd, Doctor Who, Colbert, Sherlock, Breaking Bad, The Walking Dead, Gilmore Girls, House of Cards, Survivor, Sword Art Online, This Is Us.
+TV: Game of Thrones, Community, Parks and Rec, IT Crowd, Doctor Who, Colbert, John Oliver, Sherlock, Breaking Bad, The Walking Dead, Gilmore Girls, House of Cards, Survivor, Sword Art Online, This Is Us.

-Books: The Hating Game, Game of Thrones, The Name of the Wind, Lolita, Les liaisons dangereuses, The Poisonwood Bible, Lolita, Tangled, Gone Girl, Outlander, Harry Potter, The Thorn Birds, Pride and Prejudice, Bridget Jones’s Diary, Can You Keep a Secret, How to Kill a Rock Star, The Color Purple, The Beach, The Prince of Tides, Shuffle Up and Deal, Sutphin Boulevard, Attachments, The Siren, Hitchhiker’s Guide to the Galaxy, The Dark Tower series, A Confederacy of Dunces, The Handmaid’s Tale, 1984, One Flew Over the Cuckoo’s Next.
+Books: Call Me By Your Name, Carry On, A Seditious Affair, The Hating Game, The Kiss Quotient, Game of Thrones, The Name of the Wind, Lolita, Les liaisons dangereuses, The Poisonwood Bible, Tangled, Gone Girl, Outlander, Harry Potter, The Thorn Birds, Pride and Prejudice, Bridget Jones’s Diary, Can You Keep a Secret, Simon vs. the Homosapien Agenda, The Color Purple, The Beach, The Prince of Tides, Shuffle Up and Deal, Attachments, The Siren, Hitchhiker’s Guide to the Galaxy, The Dark Tower series, A Confederacy of Dunces, The Handmaid’s Tale, 1984, One Flew Over the Cuckoo’s Next, A Court of Mist and Fury.

 2. I am the most socially awkward person alive.
 This is my defining characteristic.

-I was working towards a doctorate in French literature, when I suddenly had the revelation that learning a computer language wouldn’t be that different, and might pay more.
-I dropped out of Academia and after some learnin’, got a job working in lower Manhattan programming at a Wall Street bank… for about five years.
+I got my BA from Auburn University, my MA from the University of Florida, and I was working towards a doctorate in French literature at the University of Virginia, when I suddenly had the revelation that learning a computer language wouldn’t be that different, and might pay more.
+I dropped out of Academia and after some learnin’, got a job working in lower Manhattan programming trading software at a Wall Street bank… for about five years.
+Bit of trivia about me – I was working in the World Trace Center (North tower 38th floor) on 9/11.
+Yes, I got out.
+(I have been asked that.)

 I’m still one of the very few women nerdy IT geeks programming at my company, but I’m doing it in central Virginia now.